 Two Marines in a Humvee mistakenly drive into Iraq; an Iraqi detail intercepts them, kills one, and captures the other.
 Ihe Iraqis try the survivor for espionage; Harm and Meg defend.
 Harm also carries out the duty of springing the Marine.

 A woman Marine recruit dies at Parris Island.
 Harm investigates while Meg poses undercover as a recruit.
 Harm distrusts the official appraisal of the death as an accident, and Meg meets threats and attempts against her.
 They find the truth.

 In south Texas residents have reported strange phenomena, stories of supernatural events have abounded, and a 10-year-old girl has disappeared.
 Harm and Meg investigate; they find the girl, and they solve the greater mystery.

 A patrolling F-14 malfunctions in a no-fly zone; the crew ejects, and the bird explodes.
-A Serb helo strafes the crew while they descend from their chutes.
+A Serb helo strafes the crew while they descend with their chutes.
 The CAG destroys the helo, then he faces a court-martial; Harm and Meg defend him.

 After a lightning strike an F-14 wanders into Cuban airspace, and Cuban fighters force it to land.
 Harm and Meg in Cuba try to negotiate a return of the aircraft and the pilot -- before anyone seizes the advanced programs from the bird.